Slope inequality of fibered surfaces, Morsification conjecture and moduli of curves: Introduction

-It is classically known that slope inequalities of the form $K_{f}^{2}\ge (12-s_{g})\chi_{f}$ for some $g$ are related to the geography of surfaces of general type.
+It is classically known that slope inequalities of the form $K_{f}^{2}\ge (12-s_{g})\chi_{f}$ are related to the geography of surfaces of general type.

-In the case of $g=2$, the slope inequality $K_{f}^{2}\ge 2\chi_{f}$ holds for genus $2$ fibrations $f\colon S\to B$ (\cite{Hor2}), which is now a special case of the usual slope inequality \eqref{usualslopeineq} (\cite{Xia}, \cite{CoHa}).
+In the case $g=2$, the slope inequality $K_{f}^{2}\ge 2\chi_{f}$ holds for genus $2$ fibrations $f\colon S\to B$ (\cite{Hor2}), which is now a special case of the usual slope inequality \eqref{usualslopeineq} (\cite{Xia}, \cite{CoHa}).
 This is equivalent to the Noether inequality $K_{S}^{2}\ge 2\chi(\O_{S})-6$ when $B=\mathbb{P}^1$.
-Almost all surfaces $S$ of general type near the Noether line naturally admits a genus $2$ fibration over $\mathbb{P}^1$ (\cite{Hor}).
+Almost all surfaces $S$ of general type near the Noether line naturally admits genus $2$ fibrations over $\mathbb{P}^1$ (\cite{Hor}).

 For $g=3$, then the slope inequality $K_{f}^{2}\ge 3\chi_{f}$ holds for non-hyperelliptic fibered surfaces $f\colon S\to B$ of genus $3$ (\cite{Rei}, \cite{Kon3}).
 This is equivalent to the Castelnuovo inequality $K_{S}^{2}\ge 3\chi(\O_{S})-10$ when $B=\mathbb{P}^1$.
-Almost all surfaces $S$ whose canonical maps are birational onto image near the Castelnuovo line naturally admit a non-hyperelliptic genus $3$ fibration over $\mathbb{P}^1$ (\cite{AsKo}, \cite{Kon2}).
+Almost all surfaces $S$ whose canonical maps are birational onto image near the Castelnuovo line naturally admit non-hyperelliptic genus $3$ fibrations over $\mathbb{P}^1$ (\cite{AsKo}, \cite{Kon2}).

-For $g=5$, the slope inequality $K_{f}^{2}\ge 4\chi_{f}$ holds for non-trigonal fibered surfaces $f\colon S\to B$ of genus $5$ (\cite{Kon3}, \cite{Kon}).
+For $g=5$, the slope inequality $K_{f}^{2}\ge 4\chi_{f}$ holds for tetragonal fibered surfaces $f\colon S\to B$ of genus $5$ (\cite{Kon3}, \cite{Kon}).
 This is equivalent to Reid's conjectual inequality $K_{S}^{2}\ge 4\chi(\O_{S})-16$ (assuming the irregularity of $S$ vanishes) when $B=\mathbb{P}^1$.
 Reid's conjecture, which is a surface analog of the Enriques--Babbage--Petri theorem for curves, states the following:

-\begin{conjecture}[Reid's conjecture {\cite[p.541]{Rei2}}] Let $S$ be a minimal surface of general type whose canonical map is birational onto its image $X\subseteq \mathbb{P}^{p_{g}(S)-1}$.
+\begin{conjecture}[Reid's conjecture {\cite[p.541]{Rei2}}] Let $S$ be a minimal surface of general type whose canonical map is birational onto the image $X\subseteq \mathbb{P}^{p_{g}(S)-1}$.
 If $X$ is the intersection of all hyperquadrics through $X$, then $K_{S}^{2}\ge 4p_{g}(S)-12$ holds. \end{conjecture} This conjecture is still open although it is true for even surfaces with irregularity $0$ ({\cite[Theorem~8.4]{Kon5}}).
 According to \cite{Kon4}, all even surfaces $S$ with irregularity $0$ satisfying the assumption of Conjecture~\ref{Reidconj} with $K_{S}^{2}=4p_{g}(S)-12$ are classified into 5 classes.
-One of these classes consists of surfaces $S$ that admit non-trigonal genus $5$ fibrations $f\colon S\to \mathbb{P}^1$ with $K_{f}^{2}=4\chi_{f}$.
+One of these classes consists of surfaces $S$ that admit tetragonal genus $5$ fibrations $f\colon S\to \mathbb{P}^1$ with $K_{f}^{2}=4\chi_{f}$.

 For $g=10$ (resp.\ $g=11$), the slope inequality $K_{f}^{2}\ge 5\chi_{f}$ is equivalent to $K_{S}^{2}\ge 5\chi(\O_{S})-27$ (resp.\ $K_{S}^{2}\ge 5\chi(\O_{S})-30$).
 Here we propose the following natural question: